-Infiltration to groundwater from the tailings and waste rock storage areas is not expected due to installation of liner under the TSF and placement of WRSPs on low permeable crystalline bedrock.
-Any meteoric water that might infiltrate to groundwater is expected to remain in the immediate area for centuries, due to the low permeability of the SFG sediments near the Animas Uplift and due to the presence of flow-inhibiting faults.
-The impact to groundwater chemistry is expected to be minimal.
+Net percolation to groundwater from the tailings and waste rock storage areas is not expected due to installation of liner under the TSF, placement of WRSPs on low permeability crystalline bedrock, and storm-water controls.
+Furthermore, proposed reclamation efforts are designed to limit infiltration and be protective of groundwater.
+In the event of a liner defect, the impact to groundwater chemistry is expected to be minimal and remain localized.